Guide: Updating the test bed

 A web browser.

-A working Docker-based test bed installation.
+A working test bed installation based on Docker or Kubernetes.

 Command line access to the machine hosting the test bed.